dgraph-io/dgraph/wiki/content/query-language/index.md

 Query Example: A movie in each genre that has over 30000 movies.
 Because there is no order specified on genres, the order will be by UID.
+The [count index]({{< relref "#count-index">}}) records the number of edges out of nodes and makes such queries more .

 {{< runnable >}}
 {